AI-ML-Dev/prompt-me/website/README.md

 ```

 Then setup the GitHub Actions workflow to have Docusaurus build the static site content in the [gh-pages branch](https://docusaurus.io/docs/deployment#deploying-to-github-pages) of the repo.
 Commit this step to test the workflow runs (and creates the gh-pages branch)

+Finally, configure [GitHub Settings](https://github.com/AI-ML-Dev/prompt-me/settings/pages) for the project, to push the static files in that branch to the GitHub Pages hosted endpoint in the cloud.

+Note that we are using a a custom domain for this site.
+ * Follow the [GitHub guidance](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-an-apex-domain) and update your DNS provider with the IP addresses for GitHub pages.
+ * Once, update the [GitHub Settings](https://github.com/AI-ML-Dev/prompt-me/settings/pages) for custom domain, and enforce HTTPS.
+DNS check may take a while to complete.
+ * Don't forget to [configure the www subdomain](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-a-subdomain) for completeness.

+---

+## 4. Usage

+The site is now ready for use as a blog.
+ * The blog feed can be found at [/rss.xml](https://prompt-me.dev/rss.xml) by default.
+ * Configure [Table Of Contents]() if you want TOC at top-right of page.